thenbrent/multisite-user-management/readme.txt

 Running a Multisite WordPress?
 You no longer need to add new users to each of your sites manually.

-With this plugin, new users are assigned a role for each of your sites.
+With this plugin, users are assigned a default role for each of your sites.
 You determine the default role for each site under the **Multisite User Management** section of the *Super Admin | Options* page.

 You can assign different roles for each site or no role if you want some site's to be kept private.